sam15jain/file_compressor/README.md

     ![decompression](screenshots/decompressionss1.png)

-* Additional Instructions and Warnings are provided if steps are not followed correctly
+* Additional Instructions and Warnings are provided if the above steps are not followed correctly

 ![noFile](screenshots/noFiless.png)